sutapaa/Virtual-Internship-By-Tata/README.md

 # Virtual-Internship-By-Tata

-Tata iQ and Tata Insights and Quants offer an exciting virtual program.
-It's all about using data tools like Tableau and Power BI to solve complex business challenges and discover hidden insights.
-Join experts and dive into the world of data!

-The program showcases the types of challenges that Tata Insights and Quants face on a daily basis, striving to simulate the difficulties individuals might encounter.
+Tata iQ and Tata Insights and Quants offer an exciting virtual program.This program showcases the types of challenges that Tata Insights and Quants face on a daily basis, striving to simulate the difficulties individuals might encounter.

 **There are 4 modules in this virtual experience programme**